Marine Cargo Insurance is the insurance of property as it moves from place to place.

 The word ‘marine’ doesn’t restrict the means of transportation.

 We can provide quotes for bespoke insurance policies covering some, or all, of the following:

 - Stock Throughput

-Goods are constantly on the move, both within a country and to and from more distant points, and the actual ownership of goods can vary during a transit.
-In the event of loss or damage in transit, an insurer would establish when a loss occurred; if there had been a change of ownership or interest; and whose interest was affected at the time of loss.
+Goods are constantly on the move, both within a country and to and from more distant points.
+Additionally, the actual ownership of goods can vary during a transit.
+Furthermore, in the event of loss or damage in transit, an insurer would establish when a loss occurred.
+As well as, if there had been a change of ownership or interest and whose interest was affected at the time of loss.
 There are international standards of trade that seek to clarify where responsibilities lies.

 In addition to the owner and the recipient of the goods, other interested parties may insure, up to the extent of their own insurable interest (liabilities), e.g. shipping or forwarding agents.